Accelerated inference of microlensed gravitational waves with machine learning: Conclusions

 \section{Conclusions}

 GW lensing provides a novel window into cosmology and astrophysics, enabling tests of dark matter, constraints on cosmological parameters, and insights into the Universe’s history.
-Extracting lensing signatures, however, remains challenging due to waveform complexity, numerical difficulties in wave-optics lensing, and the growing volume of expected events in upcoming observing runs and third-generation detectors.
-Machine learning offers a practical solution to efficiently analyse these data.
-In this work, we implemented lensing modifications in DINGO through \glow{} and trained a neural posterior estimator (NPE) to infer the lensing parameters of a point mass lens in the wave optics regime, namely the redshifted lens mass $M_{Lz}$ and the impact parameter $y$.
+However, extracting lensing signatures can be challenging due to the lens complexity and high computational cost of WO inference.
+As a proof of concept, in this work we implemented lensing modifications in DINGO through \glow{} and trained \lensdingo{} network to infer parameters for an isolated point-mass lens.
+The \lensdingo{} network can serve as an efficient alternative for microlensing PE and is well calibrated as per the $p-p$ test, see Fig.~\ref{fig:pp_plots}.
+It can generate $\sim 10^5$ samples/min (without IS) and enable real-time flagging of potentially microlensed events by monitoring the posterior $p(y|d)$.
+After IS, one can estimate the evidence and the posteriors are more reliable, consistent with Bilby.
+Depending on the sampling efficiency, the inference is $\mathcal{O}(10\times)$ faster than Bilby.
+Hence, \lensdingo{} can be utilised to study a large population of microlensed events.